magarenzo/Minimalist-GroupMe-Bot/README.md

-# minimalist-groupme-bot
+# Minimalist GroupMe Bot

 Create a minimalist GroupMe bot

----
+## About

-[<i>bot.sh</i>](https://github.com/magarenzo/minimalist-groupme-bot/blob/master/bot.sh) contains only 3 lines of code (you can easily decrease this number by piping commands together or increase this number to make the bot do more work; it all depends on what you want it to do):
+[<i>bot.sh</i>](src/bot.sh) contains only 3 lines of code (you can easily decrease this number by piping commands together or increase this number to make the bot do more work; it all depends on what you want it to do):

 * `var=$(head -n1 ./facts.txt)` sets a variable equal to the first line of a text file.